dimpu47/distributedElections/Readme.md

   to API endpoint for selected poll.
 ```
 ```
-Made as a learning exercise while following an amazing book: GO BLUEPRINTS by Mat Ryer.
-(Thank You!)
+Made as a learning exercise while reading GO BLUEPRINTS by Mat Ryer.
 ```